Extending valuations to the field of rational functions using pseudo-monotone sequences: Introduction

-In Section \ref{valuations associated pmt} we show that the sequence of values of the images under a rational function of a pseudo-monotone sequence is definitively monotone (Proposition \ref{values rat func on psm seq}); the result is accomplished by introducing the notion of \emph{dominating degree} of a rational function $\phi\in K(X)$ with respect to a pseudo-monotone sequence $E\subset K$ (Definition \ref{def dominating degree}), which roughly speaking counts the number of roots of $\phi$ in $\overline{K}$ which are pseudo-limits of $E$.
+In Section \ref{valuations associated pmt} we show that the sequence of values of the images under a rational function of a pseudo-monotone sequence is eventually monotone (Proposition \ref{values rat func on psm seq}); the result is accomplished by introducing the notion of \emph{dominating degree} of a rational function $\phi\in K(X)$ with respect to a pseudo-monotone sequence $E\subset K$ (Definition \ref{def dominating degree}), which roughly speaking counts the number of roots of $\phi$ in $\overline{K}$ which are pseudo-limits of $E$.
 Through this result, we show that, for each pseudo-monotone sequence $E$, the ring $V_E$ is a valuation domain of $K(X)$ extending $V$ (Theorem \ref{VE valuation domain}).
-We then describe the main properties of $V_E$ (residue field, value group and associated valuation) in Proposition \ref{prop:description}, and show that the image of a pseudo-convergent or a pseudo-divergent sequence under a rational function is definitively either pseudo-convergent or pseudo-divergent (Proposition \ref{image pm under a rational function}), improving the analogous result of Ostrowski \cite[III, \S64, p.
+We then describe the main properties of $V_E$ (residue field, value group and associated valuation) in Proposition \ref{prop:description}, and show that the image of a pseudo-convergent or a pseudo-divergent sequence under a rational function is eventually either pseudo-convergent or pseudo-divergent (Proposition \ref{image pm under a rational function}), improving the analogous result of Ostrowski \cite[III, \S64, p.
 371]{Ostrowski} on images of pseudo-convergent sequences under polynomial mappings.

-Sections \ref{localization} and \ref{rank} deal with prime ideals and localizations of a valuation domain $V_E$: more precisely, in the former section we investigate the behaviour of a pseudo-monotone sequence $E$ under a valuation induced by a localization of $V$, and in the latter section we use those results to study the rank of $V_E$ in relation with the breadth ideal of $E$.

-In Section \ref{sect:fundamentalsatz}, we associate to each extension $W$ a subset $\inslim(W)$ of $K$ (which correspond to the notion of pseudo-limit of a pseudo-monotone sequence) and show that if $K$ is algebraically closed then $\inslim(W)$ (if nonempty) uniquely determines $W$ (Proposition \ref{prop:uglim}).
-In Section \ref{minimal dominating degree}, given a pseudo-convergent sequence $E\subset K$ of algebraic type, we study the dominating degree of the polynomials of minimal degree having at least one root among the pseudo-limits of $E$, and describe this quantity in terms of the defect of the associated extensions (Proposition \ref{prop:degdom-PE}).

-In Section \ref{section:equivalence}, we use the results of the previous section to completely describe (for any field $K$) when two different pseudo-monotone sequences of $K$ give raise to the same associated extension of $V$ to $K(X)$.
+In Section \ref{sect:fundamentalsatz}, we associate to each extension $W$ a subset $\inslim(W)$ of $K$ (which corresponds to the notion of pseudo-limit of a pseudo-monotone sequence) and show that if $K$ is algebraically closed, then $\inslim(W)$ (if nonempty) uniquely determines $W$ (Proposition \ref{prop:uglim}).
+In Section \ref{section:equivalence}, we use the results of the previous section to completely describe (for any field $K$) when two different pseudo-monotone sequences of $K$ give rise to the same associated extension of $V$ to $K(X)$.
 Subsequently, in Section \ref{generalized Fundamentalsatz} we give the proof of the aforementioned main Theorem \ref{teor:fundamentalsatz}.